-Winnipeg Harvest is a not-for-profit, community based organization.
+Winnipeg Harvest is a not-for-profit, community-based organization.
 Our goals are to collect and share surplus food with people who are hungry and to offer training opportunities to help people step up and out of poverty.
 Our ultimate goal is to eliminate the need for food banks in our community.
-Founded in 1984, Winnipeg Harvest opened its doors July 1, 1985.
-Our immediate goal was, and continues to be, to feed hungry people.
+Founded in 1984, Winnipeg Harvest opened its doors on July 1, 1985.
+Our immediate goal was and continues to be feeding hungry people.

 Winnipeg Harvest is a founding member of Food Banks Canada and the Manitoba Association of Food Banks (MAFB).
 To further Winnipeg Harvest’s mission, we raise: